A Songwriter of Remarkable Depth and Grace

 "When the Wailers walked into the office," recalled Blackwell, "I knew – here was the real thing."

-While Marley's songwriting famously tackled spiritual matters and matters of the heart, he spoke forthrightly on the political strife in his native Jamaica, often putting himself in danger in the process.
+While Marley's songwriting famously tackled spiritual matters along with matters of the heart, he spoke forthrightly on the political strife in his native Jamaica, often putting himself in danger in the process.
 Marley survived an assassination attempt at his home in 1976, and later brought opposition political candidates together onstage in 1978 in the midst of a violent election season in a risky, yet transcendent act of hope.

-Shortly thereafter, Marley detailed the rise of Zimbabwe out of the oppression of Rhodesia, and continued to draw needed and necessary attention to the lingering repercussions of colonialism and slavery in the Third World.
+Shortly thereafter, Marley detailed the rise of Zimbabwe out of the minority-rule oppression of Rhodesia, and continued to draw needed and necessary attention to the lingering repercussions of colonialism and slavery in the Third World.

 Grim realities gave birth to the music of Bob Marley and the Wailers, but despite the hardships and struggles he so expertly detailed and brought attention to, Marley's songs were also defiantly buoyant – sunny, danceable statements of hope.